JoaoRod03/ENGWEB2024-Normal/PR.md

 # Instructions

-1. Open a Docker container or import it via MongoDB.
+1.Import "contratos.json" using Docker container or via Mongo.

 ## apiContratos(assuming you start on ENGWEB2024-Normal)